weibeld/AndroidTodo/README.md

     - A priority and/or a due date may be selected for each item, but this is optional to provide more flexibility
     - Very long and multi-line items are supported
 - **Ideas for next steps:**
-    - Wrap the input views (at the bottom of the MainAtivity) in a fragment, and use this fragment in both, the MainActivity and the EditActivity
+    - Wrap the input views (at the bottom of the MainActivity) in a fragment, and use this fragment in both, the MainActivity and the EditActivity
     - Make the EditActivity a fullscreen dialog according to https://material.io/guidelines/components/dialogs.html#dialogs-full-screen-dialogs
     - Replace the ActionBar by a Toolbar
     - Make the ListView items selectable on long click and provide the actions "Delete" and "Mark as done" for the selected items